 Examples of Discriminatory Harassment

 Discriminatory harassment can occur between neighbors or on the street.
 For example, if a neighbor or someone on the street says to you “go back to your country” and physically assaults you – that could form the basis of a complaint with the Human Rights Commission.
-It can also include a scenario when your home or personal property are damaged because of your race or religion.
+It can also include a scenario when your home or personal property is damaged because of your race or religion.

 The Westchester County Human Rights Law prohibits discrimination based on 16 protected categories, whether actual or perceived, including: